You may need to fill out this form if:

 - you are a party in a new divorce, civil union dissolution, legal separation or annulment and you and the other party have minor children or

 - you are ordered by the court to complete and file this form or

 - the other party has asked you to fill out this form as part of your court case

 This form takes a long time to fill out.
-You should only start this program after you have gathered all your property and asset information.
+Gather your property and asset information first.

 Before you start, you will need to gather the following information:

 - Any real estate you or the other party owns, by yourselves or with someone else

 - Estimated fair market value of the property